nihirash/cerberus-w65c02s-basic/README.md

 Based on Microsoft Basic for 6502.
 Forked from [this repo](http://github.com/mist64/msbasic).

-It's early in progress and not tested on real hardware.

-This sources tree targets only to Cerberus 2100(and possibly 2080) computers.
+This sources tree targets only to Cerberus 2100 and 2080 computers.

 I'm standing on shoulders of titans.
 Some code possibly acquired from public resources.